Parent article: The Routing

 Finding a Net and Controlling the Color of the Connection Lines

-You can also control the display of the connection lines by masking or hiding the nets in which you are not interested.
+- You can also control the display of the connection lines by masking or hiding the nets in which you are not interested.
 Setting the color of important connection lines will also help you manage the routing process.
-Refer to the Finding a Net on the Board section of The Routing article to learn more.
+Learn more about Finding a Net on the Board.

 In the PCB panel, right-click on selected nets to change the color of their connection lines.